YuyangisCoding/calmPet-final/README.md

 # Compiling and building instructions
 We recommend to use macOs for building project.
 Target should be ios devices, because it is fully tested, running on other platform may work but may have subtle compatibility bugs.
+Please make sure you test this app in quiet place, otherwise it will never enter last phase.

 1. Install [flutter](https://docs.flutter.dev/get-started/install)